 (i) Depreciation: Depreciation is computed based on the straight-line method at rates which approximate average useful lives.
 Land is not depreciated.
 The rates used are as follows:

-Ciassification Annual Kates
+Classification Annual Rates

 Buildings 3%

 Machinery and equipment 7%

 Transportation equipment 12% - 15%

-Furniture and fixtures 15%